Email Authentication - FAQ

 Why did CU Boulder change its DMARC policy?

-Domain-based message authentication, reporting and conformance (DMARC) is an email security policy that tells email servers how to handle messages that claim to be from a specific sender, like CU Boulder.
+Email authentication is used to help identify and block phishing and spoofing attempts.
+CU Boulder uses an authentication policy called domain-based message authentication, reporting and conformance (DMARC), which tells email servers how to handle messages that claim to be from a specific sender, like CU Boulder, but that didn't originate from a sender-authorized account.

-These failures were occurring because government agencies, peer institutions and large email providers had tightened their security on incoming email.
-Specifically, they had implemented stricter enforcement of email sender authentication and were flagging or rejecting messages sent from domains without an active DMARC policy.
+These failures occurred because government agencies, peer institutions and large email providers had tightened their security on incoming email.
+Specifically, they implemented stricter enforcement of email sender authentication and were flagging or rejecting messages sent from domains without an active DMARC policy.

-How does a DMARC quarantine policy benefit campus?
+How does an active DMARC policy benefit campus?

-Changing CU Boulder's DMARC policy from none to quarantine improves CU Boulder's email reputation and closes a security gap that has been used to spoof our email domains.
+• Changing CU Boulder's DMARC policy from none to quarantine immediately improved CU Boulder's email reputation and closed a security gap that was used to spoof our email domains.

 To learn more, view our Email Authentication & Anti-Spoofing page (login required).